LaurenzV/krilla/crates/krilla/src/configure/PDF_A4.md

 ### 6.7.4 File identifiers
 - krilla always adds a document identifier to the metadata. 🟢
-- krilla does not use the history entry. 🟢
+- krilla writes a minimal `xmpMM:History` entry when a creation date is provided. 🟢

 ### 6.7.5 File provenance information
-- krilla does not need to write file provenance information. 🟢
+- krilla writes a minimal `xmpMM:History` entry when a creation date is provided. 🟢

 ## 6.8 Logical structure
 - Logical structure is only optional, so krilla does not make any enforcements here, but the